Milwaukee’s Vacant Building Code

 Other DNS Programs Building Owners Should be aware of

-All non-owner occupied property in Milwaukee is required to be registered with the Property Recording Program.
+All non-owner occupied property in Milwaukee is required to be registered with the Property Registration Program.
 The owner’s contact information or their agent, must be on file within 15 days of the sale or transfer of the property’s title.
-For information call Property Recording at 414-286-8569.
+For information call Property Registration at 414-286-8569.

 Do you own residential rental property?
 You may be required to register the ownership if in certain parts of the City.
 Call 414-286-2268 to inquire about the Residential Rental Inspection program.